Akashdu/Quizza-Android/README.md

 # Quizza - The FBLA Mobile Quiz App

-This project won first place at the Florida FBLA state leadership conference.
-The presentation slides can be viewed [here](presentation.pdf).
+The presentation slides can be viewed [here](presentation-converted.pptx).

 ## Topic Correlation